AxelKreitler/BridgeFund/README.md

 You will need to run the migration.sql file inside your database, following that, you must run the bootstrap.data.sql

 Inside the /be folder you need to create your .env file and update the values with the ones of your database

+> Due to the docker compose implementation, i have decided to keep the .env files

 ```bash
 # Database configuration